 I am really interested to bring workawayers in order to exchange something constructive from each other.

 I am highly interested in cultural exchange.
-I do not want you to sign up to get free food and acommodation ;) or to be here until you get a job opportunity in Norway, but to be part of the project.
+I do not want you to sign up to get free food and accommodation ;) or to be here until you get a job opportunity in Lapland, but to be part of the project.

-I am a solving problem oriented person, who always try to improve skills and try new ones.
+I am a solving problem-oriented person, who always tries to improve my skills and try new ones.
 I feel comfortable doing lots of different things.
-From the most spiritual deep conversations, to handy jobs...
-I am not afraid to get my hands dirty or use strenght.
+From the most spiritual deep conversations to handy jobs...
+I am not afraid to get my hands dirty or use strength.
 It also feels right to be part of handy projects and how to use different tools.
 We can maybe teach each other?

-Please feel comfortable to ask or share your thoughts.
+Please feel comfortable asking or sharing your thoughts.

 I can't wait to see you soon!

-If you have confidence, have initiative and self-motivation, want to be one step ahead, and are physically fit (it will make it easier, if so), you will be ready to handle this so “eager to go” beautiful criatures.
+If you have confidence, have initiative and self-motivation, want to be one step ahead, and are physically fit (it will make it easier, if so), you will be ready to handle these so “eager to go” beautiful creatures.

 Cet hôte propose un échange linguistique